tbuller/super-scrabble/README.md

 # super-scrabble

 A multi-player digital version of scrabble.
-Built with the React framwork, using Redux and TypeScript, and Node.js with Express for the API.
+Built with the React framework, using Redux and TypeScript, and Node.js with Express for the API.

 # Tech Stack